We protect and conserve Oxfordshire’s archaeological resource by advising on planning applications and policies.

 We provide detailed archaeological advice and information to other departments within Oxfordshire County Council, as well as to district councils, property owners and other national and regional bodies and utility companies.

 The Department for Communities and Local Government issued The National Planning Policy Framework (NPPF) in March 2012, which sets out the Government's planning policies on the conservation of the historic environment.
-It replaces Planning Policy Guidance (
+This guidance was updated in 2018.

 Listed buildings and conservation areas